 In the featured image above, I’ve simply adapted the 1994 pH vs depth chart for the southwest part of the Atlantic Ocean to overlay as yellow dots upon another chart by NOAA of the well known thermocline as the solid red line for the oceans in general.

 It should come as no surprise to any earth scientist that the overlays are consistent.
 This is another reason that I embrace the 2 million ocean pH glass electrode meter readings covering 80 years of data from the 20th century.
 These records are currently not utilized by the mainstream ocean sciences community.

-The next image consolidates some mid latitude southern hemisphere ocean pH on both sides of South American for 1994.
+The next image consolidates some of these mid latitude southern hemisphere ocean pH records on both sides of South American for 1994.
 The thermoclinic profiles remains evident and some apparent limits begin to emerge for each region.

 The rich connections between ocean pH and thermoclinic patterns might be of growing interest to many.
 They are of continued interest to me as I explore equivalent thermocline profiles in the atmosphere, namely the temperature inflection at the tropopause, where a tropopause can be found.
 Other independent papers also explore the apparent similarities and as I infer, the symmetry limits in temperature signatures across the atmospheric thickness and the thickness of the oceans, including Smirnov (2018) .

 B M Smirnov.
 2018.
 Collision and radiative processes in emission of atmospheric carbon dioxide.
 Journal of Physics D: Applied Phys.
 51 214004